-The Alcohols are produced by the spoilage microbes during the chilling of the fresh meat when stored aerobically, and under the vacuum packaging and MAP.
-Microbial metabolism favors the breakdown of proteins and amino acids, reduction of the ketones, and the aldehydes derived from the lipid peroxidation to produce a variety of the alcohols.
-Alcohols associated with the spoilage of the meat stored aerobically and in the vacuum packaging include methyl-1-butanol, 1-octen-3-ol, 2-ethyl-1-hexanol, 2, 3-butanediol, butanol, 1-heptanol, 1-hexanol, and 3-phenoxy-1- Propanol, whereas 1-octen-3-ol is associated with MAP meats.
-Among the different spoilage organisms, Pseudomonas spp. and Carnobacterium spp. are predominantly involved in the production of the alcohols, and some of the compounds generated are indicative of possible off-odor in meat [125-130].
+The Alcohols are produced by the spoilage microbes during the chilling of the fresh meat when stored aerobically and under the vacuum packaging and MAP.
+Microbial metabolism favors the breakdown of proteins and amino acids, reduction of the ketones, and the aldehydes derived from the lipid peroxidation to produce a variety of alcohols.
+The Alcohols associated with the spoilage of the meat stored aerobically and in the vacuum packaging include methyl-1-butanol, 1-octen-3-ol, 2-ethyl-1-hexanol, 2, 3-butanediol, butanol, 1-heptanol, 1-hexanol, and 3-phenoxy-1- Propanol, whereas 1-octen-3-ol is associated with MAP meats.
+The spoilage organisms, the Pseudomonas spp., and the Carnobacterium spp. are predominantly involved in the production of alcohols, and some of the compounds generated are indicative of possible off-odor in the meat [125,126,127,128,129,130].